Kerguelen Islands: Geology

 The Kerguelen Islands form an emerged part of the submerged Kerguelen Plateau, which has a total area nearing 949000 km2.
 The plateau was built by volcanic eruptions associated with the Kerguelen hotspot, and now lies on the Antarctic Plate.

 The major part of the volcanic formations visible on the islands is characteristic of an effusive volcanism, which caused a trap rock formation to start emerging above the level of the ocean 35 million years ago.
 The accumulation is of a considerable amount; basalt flows, each with a thickness of three to ten metres, stacked on top of each other, sometimes up to a depth of 1200 m.
 This form of volcanism creates a monumental relief shaped as stairs of pyramids.

 Other forms of volcanism are present locally, such as the strombolian volcano Mont Ross, and the volcano-plutonic complex on the Rallier du Baty Peninsula.
 Various veins and extrusions of lava such as trachytes, trachyphonolites, and phonolites are common all over the islands.

 No eruptive activity has been recorded in historic times, but some fumaroles are still active in the south-west of Grande-Terre island.

-A few lignite strata, trapped in basalt flows, reveal fossilised araucarian fragments, dated at about 14 million years of age.
+Fossilized wood found in the islands has been identified as Araucarians and Cypresses, showing that the islands were once forested with conifers.
+While an exact date for these wood fragments is unknown, they have been tentatively described as being from the early Cenozoic.
+The presence of these species may suggest that Kerguelen's prehistoric flora may have been similar to the Antarctic flora found across the southern hemisphere.

 Glaciation caused the depression and tipping phenomena which created the gulfs at the north and east of the archipelago.
 Erosion caused by the glacial and fluvial activity carved out the valleys and fjords; erosion also created conglomerate detrital complexes, and the plain of the Courbet Peninsula.

 The islands are part of a submerged microcontinent called the Kerguelen Subcontinent.
 The microcontinent emerged substantially above sea level for three periods between 100 million years ago and 20 million years ago.
-The so-called Kerguelen Subcontinent may have had tropical flora and fauna about 50 million years ago.
-The Kerguelen Subcontinent finally sank 20 million years ago and is now 1 to 2 km below sea level.
+The Kerguelen Subcontinent may have had tropical flora and fauna about 50 million years ago.
+It finally sank 20 million years ago and is now 1 to 2 km below sea level.
 Kerguelen's sedimentary rocks are similar to ones found in Australia and India, indicating they were all once connected.
-Scientists hope that studying the Kerguelen sub-continent will help them discover how Australia, India, and Antarctica broke apart.
+Scientists hope that studying the Kerguelen Subcontinent will help them discover how Australia, India, and Antarctica broke apart.